Related Pages.

 There are five possible 'Flower of Life' patterns on one of the granite columns and a further five on a column opposite of the Osireion.
 Some are very faint and hard to distinguish.
 They have not been carved into the granite but been drawn in red ochre with careful precision.

 Recent research suggests that these symbols can be no earlier than 535 B.C., and most probably date to the 2nd and 4th century AD, based on photographic evidence of Greek text, still to be fully deciphered, seen alongside the Flower of Life circles and the position of the circles close to the top of columns, which are over 4 metres in height.
-This suggests the Osireion was half filled with sand prior to the circles being drawn and therefore likely to have been well after the end of the Ptolemaic dynasty.
+This suggests the Osireion was half filled with sand prior to the circles being drawn which was therefore likely to have been well after the end of the Ptolemaic dynasty.

 (More about Abydoss and the Osireion)